Pasig River Ferry Service: Ferry network

 The entire ferry network has 13 stations in operation.
-The first line is the Pasig River Line which stretches from Plaza Mexico in Intramuros, Manila to Pinagbuhatan Station in Pasig.
-The second line is the Marikina River Line which serves the Guadalupe Station in Makati up to Santa Elena Station in Marikina.
+The first line is the Pasig River Line which stretches from the Escolta ferry station along Escolta Street in Binondo, Manila to the Pinagbuhatan ferry station in Pasig.
+The second line is the Marikina River Line which goes from the Guadalupe ferry station in Cembo, Taguig (formerly Makati) up to the Maybunga ferry station in Pasig.

-The Marikina River Line was to begin operation with the opening of the Riverbanks Station near the recently opened SM City Marikina in Marikina.
+During the first iteration of the ferry service, what is now Line 2 was the Marikina River Line, which was to begin operation with the opening of the Riverbanks Station near the recently opened SM City Marikina in Marikina.
 The Marikina River Line as of February 23, 2009 is still closed and is still undergoing vehicular planning.

-The Pasig River Ferry Service is open every Monday to Saturday from 6:30 am to 5:30 pm.
+The Pasig River Ferry Service is open every Monday to Saturday from 6:00 am to 6:00 pm with an average headway of 30 minutes between trips.

 The fare starts from ₱15 to ₱95, but since 2019, the services are free of charge.

 Through its entire operation, the ferry service changed their trip schedules several times.
 Each boat has a 30-minute, 1-hour, 2-hour and 3-hour trip intervals depending on the time of the day.
 Rush hours tend to have shorter boat intervals while off-peak hours tend to have longer boat intervals.
 This was done to maximize the efficiency of each boats and to reduce over-consumption of fuel.

 Bicycles are allowed to be brought onto the ferry boats, including bikes as large as mountain bikes.

 Stations

 As of July 10, 2022, there are 13 operational ferry stations.
 Prior to the MMDA takeover, the Eastwood station in Quezon City and Riverbanks station in Marikina were operational.
 Though plans were laid out to eventually restore services there, these are currently not operational.
 The MMDA plans to repair and reopen the Riverbanks station once the Marikina River is confirmed to be navigable for ferry services, and has plans to construct an additional station in the vicinity of the Department of Budget and Management central office and Isla de Convalecencia in San Miguel, Manila, and Intramuros, Manila.

 In September 2018, the Plaza Mexico station was demolished to give way to the construction of the Binondo-Intramuros Bridge.
 In its place, the MMDA is planning to reconstruct the station along Maestranza Street.
+In 2024, a new ferry station is set to be opened at the Bridgetowne development in Quezon City.

 Active fleet

 The Pasig River Ferry System has a fleet composed of more than 11 boats of varying passenger capacity.
+As of 2024, a total of 15 boats are in operation.

-Some boats used and operated by the MMDA are notably named after past MMDA chairpersons.
+4 vessels used and operated by the MMDA are notably named after past MMDA chairpersons.